mdlincoln/mdlincoln.github.io/_posts/2014-04-25-tool-trouble.md

 <!-- "Tool" inscribed by entry-level DH enthusiasm machines like THATCamp? (nod to Koh's article on politeness) -->

 Like most things, Elijah Meeks may have best articulated this feeling when talking and writing about [ORBIS] and [Kindred Britain] --- that these digital constructions are "tools" only in the way that a monograph or a scholarly article are "tools".
-That is to say (if I understand Elijah correctly) that a mature work of computational scholarship in the humanities not only acknowledges the methodological assumptions underpinning its models and logic (and here I we should think even at the level of coding), but makes clear to its readers that it presents a theoretical model for understanding its subject.
+If I understand Elijah correctly, he means that a mature work of computational scholarship in the humanities not only acknowledges the methodological assumptions underpinning its models and logic (down to level of code architecture), but actually presents a theoretical model for understanding its subject.
+The digital model does not lead one to an argument per se; it *is the argument*.

 Corollary to the "tool" problem are several anxieties: